vavrusa/vavrusa.github.io/_posts/2015-10-15-kresd-scripting.md

 summary: "How to make sense of the modules, layers and FFI in Knot DNS Resolver."
 ---

-This week I was approached by a man dressed in a platypus costume, he asked me: *"These layers and modules you talk about, they're cool.
+This week I was approached by a man dressed in platypus pyjamas, he asked me: *"These layers and modules you talk about, they're cool.
 But can it be even better?"*.
 After the initial costume distraction wore off, I pondered a bit and said: *"Sure, let me just grab a cup of coffee"*.
 The real story is that the layers are now much more interactive, and the documentation is improved.

 ## What are layers